DT-PBO: an Interpretable Tree-based Surrogate Model for Preferential Bayesian Optimization: Method: DT-PBO

 \subsection{Estimating the Leaf Parameters}

-After observing $n$ preference relations, the latent utility function is represented by $m$ leaf values $\mathbf{f} =[f_1, \ldots ,f_m]^T$, where each $f_j$ denotes the mean preference value of leaf $j$.
+After observing $n$ preference relations, the latent utility function is represented by $m_l$ leaf values $\mathbf{f} =[f_1, \ldots ,f_l]^T$, where each $f_j$ denotes the mean of the Gaussian distribution of leaf $j$.
 To find the probabilistic leaf estimates, we model them as a joint multivariate Gaussian.
-To do so, we employ the same Bayesian approach used for GPs.
-More particularly, as a prior, we assume that each leaf $f_j$ follows an independent zero-mean normal distribution with variance $\sigma_{prior}^2$.
-Therefore, all leaves follow the joint multivariate Gaussian
+To do so, we employ a Bayesian approach.
+As prior, we assume that each leaf $f_j$ follows an independent zero-mean normal distribution with variance $\sigma_{prior}^2$.
+This leads to the following joint prior

-where $I$ is the $m$-dimensional identity matrix.
 We approximate the posterior with a Gaussian centered at the MAP estimate $\mathbf{f}|\mathcal{D} \sim \mathcal{N}(f_{MAP}, \Sigma_{post})$ via LA.
-We use the same pairwise likelihood function defined in Equation~\ref{eq:likelihood} as in the GP case but replace the GP prior, with the independent normal prior defined in Equation~\ref{eq:leaf_prior}.
-Therefore, to find the MAP-estimate $\mathbf{f}_{MAP}$ as the minimizer of the functional $L(\mathbf{f})$, we need only change the prior term in Equation~\ref{eq:GP_fMAP}.
-The new functional $L(\mathbf{f})$ is thus defined as
+We use the same pairwise likelihood function defined in Eq.~\ref{eq:likelihood} as in the GP case but replace the GP prior, with the independent normal prior defined in Eq.~\ref{eq:leaf_prior}.
+Therefore, to find the MAP-estimate $\mathbf{f}_{MAP}$ as the minimizer of the functional $L(\mathbf{f})$, we need only change the prior term in Eq.~\ref{eq:GP_fMAP}.
+The new functional $L(\mathbf{f})$ and posterior covariance $\Sigma_{post}^{-1}$ are then defined as